Janet(s): Reviews

 Carden's performance in the episode, which was described as a "showcase" for her character, was widely singled out for acclaim.
 Brian Grubb of Uproxx called it "one of the best television comedy performances by one person" he could recall.
 Perkins called it "marvelous", noting the details she was able to incorporate into each impression.
 Bojalad applauded Carden's ability to realistically depict the conflict between Eleanor and Chidi without using the main actors and described the episode as Carden "at the absolute height of [her] powers".
 St. James praised the show and Carden for committing to the premise and nailing the performances, suggesting that Carden deserved an Emmy for the performance.
 The editors of Paste named Carden's performance as Janet as their top television performance of 2018 and singled out her role in "Janet(s)" for displaying her talent.

 The episode was ranked among the best of the year by numerous publications.
 In an unranked top-ten list, Daniel Fienberg of The Hollywood Reporter remarked that it was able to advance the story and hit emotional beats while not using most of the main cast.
-Esquire's Justin Kirkland also placed it in his top-ten list, describing it as "a triple threat of episodes: excellent acting, excellent narrative, and impressive visual stunts."
-In The New York Times's list of the year's most memorable episodes, James Poniewozik observed that the show's ability to have its characters all played by Carden while maintaining their traits was proof of the show's strong writing.
+Esquire's Justin Kirkland also placed it in his top-ten list, describing it as "a triple threat of episodes: excellent acting, excellent narrative, and impressive visual stunts".
+In The New York Times's list of the year's most memorable episodes, James Poniewozik credited the show's strong writing for allowing its characters to all be played by Carden while maintaining their traits.
 The episode was also ranked seventh for the year by Entertainment Weekly and twenty-first by both IndieWire and The Guardian.

 Awards and nominations

 The episode resulted in several nominations for major awards.
 It received the Hugo Award for Best Dramatic Presentation, Short Form, the show's second of four consecutive wins in the category.
 For their work on the episode, Siegal and Morgan were nominated for the Primetime Emmy Award for Outstanding Writing for a Comedy Series, ultimately losing to Phoebe Waller-Bridge for "Episode 1" from Fleabag.
 The episode was also nominated for an ADG Excellence in Production Design Award for Half Hour Single-Camera Series and a Golden Reel Award for Outstanding Achievement in Sound Editing – Live Action Under 35:00.
-Some people, including Schur, felt that Carden's lack of an Emmy nomination was a snub.
-Carden was nominated for Outstanding Supporting Actress in a Comedy Series for her role the following year.
+Some people, including Schur, felt that Carden's lack of an Emmy nomination following the episode was a snub.
+Carden was nominated for Outstanding Supporting Actress in a Comedy Series for her role the subsequent year.